Protected pay rates for labour hire employees

 Protected pay rate

-The protected pay rate can’t be less than what labour hire employees would get if they were working directly for the host.
+The protected pay rate is the total amount that labour hire employees would get under the host’s workplace instrument if they were working directly for the host.

 The following rules apply to labour hire employees covered by an order.